 Imagine spending several hours in surgery only to discover afterwards that you’ve lost feeling in parts of your face or mouth.
 It’s unlikely but it can happen.
-Researchers at the University of Sheffield’s School of Clinical Dentistry are using a unique library of human tissue – and biocompatible 3D printed materials – to improve patient outcomes.
+Researchers at our School of Clinical Dentistry are using a unique library of human tissue to improve patient outcomes.

 The trigeminal nerve connects the brain and parts of the face and mouth, and it's unlikely to be damaged during dental surgery, but that doesn't make it any less distressing.
 Damage can cause a range of symptoms from complete numbness to abnormal sensations, including tingling or burning in the tongue, lip or chin.
 Some patients will experience unimaginable pain, whilst others have none.